AEC Regent II: Survivors

-Out of almost 700 produced between 1945 and 1947, only nine survive.
+Out of almost 700 buses produced between 1945 and 1947, only nine survive.
 Two of those are derelict in the United States and one in England was converted to a lighting vehicle by Morecambe & Heysham after colliding with a railway station canopy, and survives in Yorkshire.
 Now the only place it is possible to ride on a Regent II is at the East Anglia Transport Museum near Lowestoft.

 A former Liverpool Corporation example, GKD 434, exists but little work has been done on it since the 1970s due to obsolete parts.

 There is also one in British Columbia.
 Canada which is running and ready to be restored.

 In 1968, an ex-Reading Corporation vehicle, CRD 253, was bought by a couple of Scottish students at St Andrews University, converted to provide sleeping and cooking facilities, and driven from Perth to Istanbul and back via various Eastern European countries.
 It was subsequently sold to a Belgian enthusiast and last seen in 1981, apparently abandoned by the roadside, near Brussels.